globe-and-citizen/layer8/README.md

 Currently the proof of concept only works with node.js in the backend and is tightly coupled to the express.js package.

+# To Run
+1) Download and install Golang
+2) Navigate to your project frontend directory (or the sp_mock you want to run).
+Run `npm install layer8_interceptor` (v0.0.17 at the time of writting).
+3) Naviate to your project backend directory (or the sp_mock you want to run).
+Run `npm install layer8_middleware` (v0.0.17 at the time of writting).
+4) From the layer8 home directory, run:
+    - `$cd ./server && go mod tidy`
+    - `cd server && go run main.go -port=5001 -jwtKey=secret -MpKey=secret -UpKey=secret -ProxyURL=http://localhost:5001`
+5) Clone `.env.dev` to `.env` in the `frontend` and `backend` directories of the sp_mock you are using.
+6) Run your frontend / backend.
+If using that provided:
+    - "We've Got Poems":
+        - `cd sp_mocks/wgp/frontend && npm i && npm run dev`
+        - `cd sp_mocks/wgp/backend && npm i && npm run dev`
+    - "Image sharer":
+        - `cd sp_mocks/imsharer/frontend && npm run dev`
+        - `cd sp_mocks/imsharer/backend && npm run dev`

 # To Use the E2E Encrypted Tunnel:
 ## Frontend Code